oliviakoski/windfinder/README.md

 For a quick introduction to the data via API check out examples developed by NREL's Caleb Phillips, John Readey, and Jordan Perr-Sauer via [hsds-examples](https://github.com/NREL/hsds-examples).

 ## Set Up and Execution ##
 This program uses a 4 node AWS EC2 Spark cluster launched using [Pegasus](https://github.com/InsightDataScience/pegasus).
 Separate EC2 instances should be launched for the web server front end and PostgreSQL database.
 Clone this repository from the master node and run programs from the command line.
-Create a config file with S3 and PostgreSQL details using the template config.ini file provided in docs/.
-Additional details on set up for each step in the pipeline are in docs/
+Create a config file with S3 and PostgreSQL details using the template config.ini file provided.

 ./ingestion-run.sh